Contents

 Remarketing When Your Goal Is Trial or Demo Signups

-The first step to expanding on “one size fits all” messaging is to segment your audience in Google Analytics based on the specific actions they’ve taken when they’ve visited your website.
+The first step to expanding on “one size fits all” messaging is to segment your audience in GA4 based on the specific actions they’ve taken when they’ve visited your website.
 This is what allows you to increase conversion rates by using messages and content that match the previous behavior of website visitors.

 We call this “bucketing your users.”